jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 comes after the adapters which would be the poly Gs.
 Poly G tails would only affect single index reads, where the read itself is too short and doesn't have an adapter to indicate the read has ended.

+To get improved human DNA content calculations, performed the following steps, the output of which was stored in `04-analysis/screening/eager` under the `polyGremoval*` directories.

 1. AdapterRemoval with no quality trimming or merging, just adapter removal